alexa-samples/skill-sample-nodejs-fact/instructions/setup-vui-aws-hosted.md

 # Build An Alexa Fact Skill using AWS
 <img src="https://m.media-amazon.com/images/G/01/mobile-apps/dex/alexa/alexa-skills-kit/tutorials/quiz-game/header._TTH_.png" />

-## Setting up Voice User Interface with AWS Hosted
+## Setting up Your Alexa Skill in the Developer Console (AWS Hosted)

 1.  **Go to the [Amazon Developer Portal](http://developer.amazon.com/alexa?&sc_category=Owned&sc_channel=RD&sc_campaign=Evangelism2018&sc_publisher=github&sc_content=Survey&sc_detail=fact-nodejs-V2_GUI-1&sc_funnel=Convert&sc_country=WW&sc_medium=Owned_RD_Evangelism2018_github_Survey_fact-nodejs-V2_GUI-1_Convert_WW_beginnersdevs&sc_segment=beginnersdevs).
 In the top-right corner of the screen, click the "Sign In" button.**
 (If you don't already have an account, you will be able to create a new one for free.)